pslou/blog/_posts/2017-05-20-bike-levers.markdown

 bit of rust.
 The most enjoyable yet concerning features are the downtube shifters and the fact that I can't really grip/reach the break levers.

 Downtube gear shifters are RETRO.
-Together with drinking Seattle cold brew, downtube shifters are the beginning of my hipster transformation.
+Together with drinking Seattle cold brew, using downtube shifters feels really hipster.
 Unfortunately, these shifters are slightly less convenient because of where they are located on the bike: down on the frame rather than where the hands sit on the handlebars.
 I'm glad they work because I'm not sure it's possible to bike